1. What is this policy about?

-State Library Victoria (the Library) values and protects the personal information we collect when providing services to the people of Victoria.
+State Library Victoria values the personal information of individuals.

 - in a generally available publication